What is an ankle sprain?

 What are the symptoms?

-How is an ankle sprain diagnosed?
+How is it diagnosed?

-How is it treated?
+How is an ankle sprain treated?

-What kind of rehabilitation program should you follow?
+What kind of a rehabilitation program should you follow?

 Health Tools help you make wise health decisions or take action to improve your health.

-When To Call
+When to Call a Doctor

 Call your doctor now or seek medical care if: